 Where is the process efficient?

-Something to be aware of is not to rely too much on knowledge that exists within people’s minds rather than as documentation.
+Something to be aware of is not to rely too much on the knowledge that exists within people’s minds rather than as documentation.
 Without something to follow, onboarding new staff members will require greater resource from your existing employees to support with training.

 What are you not so good at?